alythobani/obsidian-callout-commands/README.md

 When enabled, callout text will be automatically selected after insertion, even if no text was initially selected (i.e. when inserting a fresh callout or wrapping the current line).
 Keep this setting disabled if you'd prefer to be able to immediately start typing content after inserting/wrapping.
 Enable this setting if you'd prefer to be able to immediately run `Remove callout from selected lines` instead (useful for switching between callout types):

 ![Select text after inserting callout](./readme_assets/5-setting-select-text-after-inserting-callout.gif)

+### Foldable callouts (default: unfoldable)

+Whether newly inserted callouts should be unfoldable, expanded, or collapsed by default.

 ## Callout Manager integration (custom callouts)